 Introduction to Malygos Druid

-With The Boomsday Project Malygos Druid gets a versatile new combo piece: Flobbidinous Floop (say that five times fast).
+With The Boomsday Project Malygos Druid gets another versatile combo piece: Flobbidinous Floop (say that five times fast).
 Floop is always a 3/4 for 4-mana copy of the last minion you played, even if the last minion was the turn before.
 Malygos can now be played from hand with or without Twig of the World Tree.
 If the opponent removes it there is still a 3/4 Malygos in hand at a comfortable 4 mana, ready to Swipe/double Moonfire for 21 damage.
 Floop comes at a price though, costing 4 mana means players can’t efficiently include Oaken Summons in the deck.

 Boomsday Project Malygos Druid Deck List